Skip to site menu

 LASIK Options

-The least expensive option is standard (not wavefront-guided) LASIK with the corneal flap created with a mechanical microkeratome.
+The least expensive LASIK procedure is standard (non-wavefront-guided) LASIK; during this procedure the corneal flap is created with a mechanical microkeratome.
 This also is the oldest LASIK technology.

-Although results are usually very good with standard LASIK, it has a higher risk of certain complications, including flap problems.
-Nighttime glare and other vision problems may also be more prevalent after standard LASIK compared to newer and more advanced wavefront LASIK technology.
+Although visual outcomes usually are very good with standard LASIK, it has a higher risk of certain complications, including flap problems.
+Nighttime glare and other vision problems also may be more prevalent after standard LASIK compared with newer and more advanced wavefront LASIK procedures.

-The highest-priced option will usually be wavefront-guided LASIK performed with the latest-generation excimer laser and the corneal flap created with the latest-generation femtosecond (IntraLase) laser.
-The wavefront-guided technology uses precise computer-generated mapping of the eye to guide the excimer laser as it reshapes the cornea, often providing better visual outcomes than standard LASIK.
-And using a laser to create the corneal flap eliminates the risk of most flap complications for a safer, more psychologically comfortable LASIK procedure.
+The highest-priced option typically is wavefront-guided LASIK performed with the latest-generation excimer laser and a femtosecond laser for the corneal flap.
+Wavefront-guided technology uses precise computer-generated mapping of the eye to guide the excimer laser as it reshapes the cornea, often providing better visual outcomes than standard LASIK.

 "Discount" LASIK

-Be wary of advertisements for surgery centers that offer LASIK at very low prices — "LASIK as low as $299 per eye," for example.
-If you read the small print, only a small percentage of patients (sometimes less than 10%) qualify for this pricing, based on their refractive error.
+Be wary of advertisements by surgery centers that offer LASIK at very low prices — "LASIK as low as $299 per eye," for example.
+If you read the small print, you'll see that it often depends on the patient's refractive error, with only a small percentage of patients (sometimes less than 10 percent) typically qualifying for the "bargain" pricing.

-And sometimes these surgery centers use a "mobile" laser, meaning the laser is trucked to the surgery center that day, and then gets loaded back on the truck and is taken to another surgery center the next day.
-The periodic movement of the laser may affect its calibration and the consistency of results.
+Sometimes bargain surgery centers use a "mobile" laser, meaning the excimer laser is trucked to the surgery center that day, and then gets loaded back on the truck and taken to another surgery center the next day.
+This frequent movement and transport of the laser may affect its calibration and the consistency of LASIK outcomes it produces.

-According to a leading industry analyst, less than 7% of LASIK procedures performed in the U.S. in 2008 cost less than $1,000 per eye.
-As with most things, "if it sounds too good to be true, it usually is."
+According to a leading industry analyst, less than 7 percent of LASIK procedures performed in the U.S. in 2008 cost less than $1,000 per eye.
+As with most things, if it sounds too good to be true, it probably is.

 Contact Us | Site Map | About Us | Terms of Use | Privacy Statement